Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 In addition, the strategy defines **test types**, including functional and non-functional testing.
 Functional testing verifies that the system behaves according to requirements, while non-functional testing evaluates aspects such as performance, security and usability.

 Test strategy also defines the **testing techniques** that will be used.
-These include **black-box testing**, which focuses on external behavior, **white-box testing**, which uses knowledge of internal implementation, and **experience-based testing**, which relies on tester knowledge, intuition and previous experience.
+These include **black-box testing**, which focuses on external behavior, **white-box testing**, which uses knowledge of internal implementation and **experience-based testing**, which relies on tester knowledge, intuition and previous experience.
 More advanced techniques are explored in **Test Case Design Level 4**.

 Test strategy also defines the tools that support testing activities.
 These include test management tools for organizing and tracking test cases, defect tracking tools for managing issues, and automation tools for executing repetitive tests.
 In addition, specialized tools may be used for API testing, performance testing and security testing, depending on project needs.